 Playa del Carmen to Tulum

-From Playa, we catch a connecting ADO bus to Tulum (another hour) and are exploring the ruins of the world’s only seaside Mayan temple by lunchtime.
+From Playa, we catch a connecting ADO bus to Tulum (another hour) and arrive at the ruins of the world’s only seaside Mayan temple by lunchtime.

 The history of Tulum